10 of the World's Most Famous Legends

-History is full of legends that mystify and entertain.
-These legends of from different cultures around the world.
-Some are still held as strong beliefs, however some of them have faded away with time.
+History is full of legends that have mystified and entertained people for millennia.
+Legends hail from different cultures around the world—some are still held as strong beliefs; however, some of them have faded away with time.

 - Lady Godiva